Surviving the Applewhites: Characters

 Jake Semple is unsure about his feelings because his parents are in prison, and he has been expelled from several schools.
 If Jake does not adjust to life with the Applewhites, he will be placed in a juvenile detention facility.

 Edith Wharton "E.D."
-Applewhite is named after Edith Wharton, and thrives on a sense of organization and structure, while the rest of her family is spontaneous and craves freedom.
+Applewhite is named after novelist Edith Wharton, and thrives on a sense of organization and structure, while the rest of her family is spontaneous and craves freedom.
 She clashes with Jake at the beginning of the book and ends up working with him on several occasions.

 Henry Dugan is Jake's grandfather and the Applewhites' neighbor.
 After attending Lucille's workshop at the middle school, he pushes Jake to "enroll" at The Creative Academy.

 Cordelia Applewhite is E.D.'s creative and independent older sister on whom Jake forms a crush.

 Randolph Applewhite is the father of the Applewhite children.
 He is known to be hot-headed and difficult to work with.
 He has shaggy dark hair and a goatee.

 Debbie Applewhite (also known as Sybil Jameson) is the mother of the Applewhite children.
-She has glasses and is a famous detective writer.
+She wears glasses and is a famous detective writer.
 She starts a new book later in the story.

 Archie Applewhite is a wood sculptor and the brother of Randolph Applewhite.

 Destiny Applewhite is E.D.'s four-year-old brother.
 He is very active and asks many questions.
 He forms a friendship with Jake.

 Hal Applewhite is E.D.'s reclusive older brother.
 He is fifteen years old and often holed up in his bedroom, only emerging at night to eat.
 He is a sculptor for most of the book.

 Winston is the family dog who forms an attachment to Jake.

 Lucille Applewhite is Archie's wife who came up with the idea to have Jake attend The Creative Academy.
 A poet, she lives life in a very happy state.

 Jeremy Bernstein is a young journalist who stays with the Applewhites to document their artistic endeavors.

 Zedediah Applewhite is the father of Randolph and Archie and grandfather to the Applewhite children.
 The family patriarch, Zedediah works at his own woodshop.
 He and Archie make wooden furniture.